| Package import | "zappem.net/pub/io/pico2ice" |

 This list of bit values over time tracks the clock starting up, the logic reset and eventually the Blue LED starting to toggle on and off.

-The default tinygo package might be very old, and not include
+The default tinygo package might be very old (pico2-ice support

 $ sudo dnf install tinygo clang-devel